 Hard forks are a little more complicated as they’re viewed slightly differently by different tax offices.
 In almost all countries, you’ll pay Capital Gains Tax on any asset you dispose of, including those you received from a hard fork.
 However, in some countries, you’ll also pay Income Tax at the point you receive a new asset as a result of a hard fork.

-We’ll cover how various tax offices like the IRS and HMRC view and tax hard forks.
+We’ll cover how various tax offices like the IRS, HMRC, and the ATO view and tax hard forks.

 How does the IRS tax forks?